Shristi1611/ml-unwrapped/README.md

 # Foundations
-> From-scratch implementations of machine learning algorithms — no frameworks, just matrix math and NumPy.
+> From-scratch implementations of machine learning algorithms: no frameworks, just matrix math and NumPy.

 This is the companion repository for **ML Unwrapped**, a 30-day series deconstructing AI architectures down to their mathematical primitives.
 Each notebook translates the core equations of a classic algorithm directly into clean, vectorized matrix operations.